 If for some reason you cannot use web comparison checkpoints to verify your web page contents, use the following alternative approaches:

 TestComplete provides access to methods and properties of web page elements.
 To verify web pages, you can create a test that will work with web page elements, analyze the page structure and report the results.
-For more information, see About Testing Web Applications.
+For more information, see About Testing Web Applications (Classic Approach).

 If your Web Comparison checkpoint fails because the actual data of the verified web page has changed, in order for the checkpoint to be passed successfully, update the corresponding Web Comparison element with new data.
 For information on how to do this, see Updating Web Comparison Checkpoints.

 If your web comparison checkpoint fails because the underlying web page has contents that generated dynamically, see Using Web Comparison Checkpoints for Dynamic Web Pages.